 - REGISTRATION DATE: Registration deadline without late fee is July 15, 2018.

 - Fees: All fees must be received by July 15, 2018.
-Fees are payable by cash, cheque (payable to the University of Ottawa), or credit card (additional 2% merchant fee applicable for credit card transactions).
+Fees are payable by cash, cheque (payable to the University of Ottawa), or credit card (additional 2% convenience fee applicable for credit card transactions).

 - Please mail your cheque to: School of Epidemiology and Public Health, 600 Peter Morand Crescent, Room 101G, Ottawa, ON, K1G 5Z3